risk reversal

 3. If clients refuse coverage, ask them to sign a Waiver of Liability form.
 The conversation goes something like this.
 “Mr. Smith – I certainly understand if you want to forgo paycheck protection at this time.
 However, I do need to protect myself by having you sign this Waiver of Liability.
 The Waiver confirms that I informed you of the risk, and you are deciding to proceed against my advice.
 I like to document my files, because in some cases, when clients become disabled and financially desperate, they sue their financial advisors, claiming they were never told about the need for paycheck protection.
 Of course, I know you would never do that, but I’m sure you can understand why I like to document my files.”

 This risk reversal strategy is a smart way to protect yourself from errors and omissions claims.
 But, it also causes clients to take a second look at their “no” decisions.
-And in many cases, those second looks result in new “yes” decisions, helping you close more disability insurance quotes and LTCI quotes.
+And in many cases, those second looks result in new “yes” decisions, helping you close more disability insurance quotes.